uf-mil/mil/MIL-Local-Network.md

 **WARNING: No device running Windows is allowed to connect to this network unless explicitly allowed by one of the network administrators in the lab (Anthony Olive or Daniel Dugger)!**

 The network can easily be accessed by clients with a wired (ethernet) or a wireless connection.
-To connect over ethernet, simply plug the computer into a free port on the unmanaged switch, which is located on the same table as the mil-plumbusi server, or on the Sub8 Router, which is located on the same table as the sub.
+To connect over ethernet, simply plug the computer into a free port on the unmanaged switch, which is located on the same table as the mil-plumbusi server, or on the SubjuGator Router, which is located on the same table as the sub.
 To connect over WiFi, select either the uf-sub-2ghz or uf-sub-5ghz network (uf-sub-5ghz is recommended if it is available on the machine) and ask a senior lab member for the password.

 # Networking Hardware